DeVogelRyan/Weather-app/README.md

 # Wheater App!
 This is an android app to view the weather.
-The Programming language I used is kotlin.
+The Programming language I used is Kotlin.

 ## See it in action: